South Africa Elects Cyril Ramaphosa As Its New President

 Ramaphosa founded the National Union of Mineworkers, which organized the poor laborers who provided the backbone of the apartheid economy.

-As leader of the NUM, he led "hard debates" with mining executives that led to "violent strikes," said Ray Hartley, author of the new biography Ramaphosa, The Man Who Would Be King.
+As union leader, he led "hard debates" with mining executives that led to "violent strikes," said Ray Hartley, author of the new biography Ramaphosa, The Man Who Would Be King.

-Hartley said those talks catapulted Ramaphosa to the position of chief negotiator during talks with the apartheid government ahead of the transition to democracy, because "he was probably the only senior leader who actually had real experience of what it means to use the negotiation process effectively to get your goals achieved," he said.
+Hartley said those talks catapulted Ramaphosa to the position of chief negotiator during talks with the apartheid government ahead of the transition to democracy.
+"He was probably the only senior leader who actually had real experience of what it means to use the negotiation process effectively to get your goals achieved," he said.
 "And Nelson Mandela noticed that."

 Crafting the constitution

-Ramaphosa was Mandela's chosen successor, but when he lost the race for deputy president to Thabo Mbeki, those plans were scrapped.
+Ramaphosa was Mandela's chosen successor, but when he lost the race for deputy president to Mbeki, those plans were scrapped.

-Ramaphosa, Hartley writes, says the reason was that at 44 years old, "a number of people felt that I was still too young."
+According to Hartley's book, Ramaphosa has said the reason was that at 44 years old, "a number of people felt that I was still too young."

-Others, Hartley said, didn't want him to assume the role as Mandela's number two because he was a remainee and did not climb the ANC ranks in exile.
+Others, Hartley said, didn't want Ramaphosa to assume the role as Mandela's No. 2 because he was a remainee and did not climb the ANC ranks in exile.

 After losing the race, Ramaphosa was "deployed" to the private sector, where he began amassing a fortune worth hundreds of millions of dollars.
 Ramaphosa benefited from both key government contacts and new laws that required businesses to partner with black South Africans.

-Critics of Black Economic Empowerment programs deride them as giveaways to a politically-connected few, who are dismissed as the "black billionaire class."
+Critics of Black Economic Empowerment programs deride them as giveaways to a politically connected few, who are dismissed as the "black billionaire class."

 In 1996, while working in the private sector, Mandela summoned Ramaphosa to help craft the country's constitution, which is now considered among the most progressive in the world.